Chew/Ti84-Programs/bossbattle/README.md

 Variable | Use
 -------|------
-A | Used to check "SELECT ATTACK" Response
 B | Used to store Boss Health
 C | Used to select difficulty
 D | Used to calculate damage